-His feature adaptation of Sunshine on Leith for Black Camel Pictures premiered September 2013 at the Toronto International Film Festival.
+His feature adaptation of Sunshine on Leith for Black Camel Pictures/DNA premiered September 2013 at the Toronto International Film Festival to rave reviews and has enjoyed a UK-wide release.

 Stephen Greenhorn is represented by Frances Arnold.